 As usual, I try to capture the progress of every project I make.
 These photos eventually, and hopefully, end up in a blog post!

 I’ve got news!
 These progress photos have made it to da’ blog!
-Not only to this post, but I have four (yes, 4!) more posts coming in the next weeks that explore some of the techniques used in the gown.
+Not only to this post, but I have three (yes, 3!) more posts about the techniques used in the gown.

 I’ll be dedicating a tutorial post to each of the following techniques: